Sharing with your landlord

 who can live with you

 what happens if you want to move out

 what happens if your landlord wants you to move

 whether you can pass on your tenancy to someone else.

 What if my landlord moves out?

-If your landlord moves out, you will become an assured or short assured tenant, with much stronger tenancy rights.
+If your landlord moves out, you will become a private residential tenant with much stronger tenancy rights.

 Last updated: 5 September 2018

 Housing laws differ between Scotland and England.